Want to join us?

 What should I know before making travel arrangements?

-Please speak with the director of the camp you are working for specific details on travel arrangements.
-Typically all staff members make their own travel arrangements after discussing options with the director.
+Please speak with our Program Director for specific details on travel arrangements.
+Typically all staff members make their own travel arrangements after discussing options us.
 However, to get you started, below is some information on lodging and nearby airports pertaining to each camp:

 California: Lodging at Silver Pines Lodge (www.silverpineslodge.com) and Rainbow Inn (www.rainbow-inn.com) inn Idyllwild.
 Nearest airports are Palm Springs and Ontario (CA).
 Both are over an hour’s drive from Idyllwild, but we will try to arrange for someone on the staff to provide you with a ride to and from either airport – please just communicate what your needs are and we’ll try to work something out.